 See Our Full SmartBiz Review

 Although secured, traditional bank loans still make up the largest share of small business loans, many businesses are turning to unsecured alternatives.
-Completely unsecured business loans exist, but partially unsecured options are more affordable.
+Completely unsecured business loans (without any collateral requirements and no UCC filings) exist, but partially unsecured options are more affordable.
 If you don’t feel comfortable with the idea of pledging your personal and business assets or are struggling to come up with enough collateral, we encourage you to learn more about the 7 options described above.